-Where development is proposed outside of the AONB it must not harm or detract from the environment, character and landscape setting of the AONB.
+Development proposals which would harm or detract from the environment, character and landscape setting of the AONB will not be supported.

 - 62. Areas in the Parish outside the AONB are important to the setting and 'experience' of the AONB. - 63.
 The term 'setting' is used to refer to areas outside the AONB where development and other activities may affect land within an AONB.
 Its extent will vary depending upon the issues considered but some can be mapped, for example, the impact of development on views into and out of the AONB.
 Section 85 of the Countryside & Rights of Way Act 2000 requires public bodies to consider whether any activities outside the AONB may affect land in an AONB, and Planning Practice Guidance (Natural Environment: 003) emphasises that this duty is relevant in considering development proposals that are situated outside the AONB boundary.
 Development in areas of the Parish outside the AONB should, wherever possible, give protection and consideration to reinforcing and enhancing the landscape character of the Parish and should not harm the significance of the AONB.
-Given the relationship of areas outside the AONB with the areas within it, this Plan requires that the design guidance produced by the HWAONB to apply equally in these parts of the Parish.
+Given the relationship of areas outside the AONB with the areas within it, this Plan requires the design guidance produced by the HWAONB to apply equally in these parts of the Parish.